SpreadsheetBench: Towards Challenging Real World Spreadsheet Manipulation

 SpreadsheetBench Leaderboard

-Visit the Overview page for benchmark details, research paper, code repository, and dataset downloads.
+SpreadsheetBench evaluates large language model agents' capabilities in manipulating complex real-world spreadsheets (Version 1) and business spreadsheet workflows (Version 2).
+Visit the V1 Overview or V2 Overview page for benchmark details, research paper, code repository, and dataset downloads.

 RANK